AlexLMurphy/TelescopePrograms/README.md

 $pip install PySimpleGUI

 # CRTLfinal.ino
 This sketch was written to let the Arduino handle all circuit board processing.
 Links to libraries that were used are inside of the sketch commenting.
+Note that we made several wiring changes to the Sparkfun SD shield that we used.